 Every time that I think I have heard it all when it comes to potential hair loss cures or partial solutions with some merit (i.e., at least one reputable scientific journal related backing), something new and totally unexpected comes along.
 Recently, one of my blog readers sent me a link to the following interesting paper (published all the way back in 1977):

-In essence, this doctor shut off (= ligature) two arteries near the face and scalp region, and lo and behold balding slowed down in 76 percent of the 1300 (!!) patients on whom he performed this procedure (10 percent of those were women).
+In essence, this doctor shut off (= ligature) two arteries near the face and scalp region, and lo and behold, balding slowed down in 76 percent of the 1,300 (!!) patients on whom he performed this procedure (10 percent of whom were female).
 Moreover, 17 percent of patients saw regrowth in previously bald regions.
 The two arteries that were ligated were the temporal superficial artery and the posterior auricular artery.

 The below image from wikipedia commons shows the location of those two arteries (first and third arrows from the top):

 It should be noted that seborrheic alopecia is not exactly the same as androgenic alopecia.
 However, the above procedure should also work for androgenic alopecia as according to the article:

 “If we accept that the main androgen hormone active on the skin target cells is dihydrotestosterone, a metabolite of circulating testosterone, then the enzymatic control of the alpha-reduction